 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 1275 S. State StreetDover, Delaware 19901

-Using a handheld Doppler (a type of ultrasound) to listen to the fetal heartbeat is the most basic type of fetal heart rate monitoring.
-This is often used during prenatal visits to count the fetal heart rate or in a pregnancy less than 24 weeks.
-Electronic fetal monitoring is used in late pregnancy to evaluate the fetus or to check fetal well-being during labor.
-Although the specific details of each procedure vary slightly, generally, electronic fetal monitoring follows this process:
+Using a handheld Doppler device to listen to the fetal heartbeat is the most basic type of fetal monitoring.
+This is often done during prenatal visits to count the fetal heart rate.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.